microsoft/ROS-bonsai-connector/samples/turtlebot3_bonsai/README.md

 4. Create an `env.test` file in `turtlebot3_bonsai/config/` directory of the project, copying the contents of the **env.test_example** file.
 5. In the `env.test` file, provide the name of the Bonsai policy.
 If you used the sample inkling, the name is policy name is **AvoidObstacles**.
 If you are on Windows, set DISPLAY=YOUR_LOCAL_IP:0.0.
 If you are on Linux, leave DISPLAY blank.

-   If you are using windows, you can find your local IP address by opening a command prompt and typing `ipconfig`.
+   On windows, you can find your IP address by opening a command prompt and typing `ipconfig`.

-   Look for an address that looks like 192.168.X.X.

 6. If you are using Windows, you will need to install an X-server such as [VcXsrv](https://sourceforge.net/projects/vcxsrv/) to forward the simulation gui to.
-Once installed, run XLaunch from the start menu with all extra settings selected.
+If using VcXsrv, run XLaunch from the start menu with all defaults plus *Disable access control*.
-7. Open Powershell and run the command:
+7. If you are using Windows, open Powershell and run the command:

     `docker container run --env-file=turtlebot3_bonsai/config/env.test --net=host <image name>`